aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 });
 ```

-You can also specify particular subnets for granular control.
+You can also specify specific subnet objects for granular control:

 ```ts
 new InterfaceVpcEndpoint(stack, "VPC Endpoint", {
   vpc,